bratislava/nextjs-template/README.md

 🗄️ `/strapi` Strapi CMS server

 🐳 `docker-compose.yml` - if you need to quickly setup postgres or meilisearch instance, run `docker compose up postgres`.
 You need docker installed

+💅 `.prettierrc` - presently needed for prettier to work well when opening root directory in vscode (PRs to get rid of it & config it better are welcome)